-If your cat is really stubborn and the dropper-to-mouth technique isn’t working, the other solution is dipping his paws in CBD oil.
-Since cats can’t stand feeling dirty or wet, they will clean the tincture off the paws.
-Just realize that this is the last resort as some of the tincture will not be consumed, and your floors will probably get a little bit dirty in the process.
+If your cat is stubborn and the dropper-to-mouth technique isn’t working, the other solution is dipping his paws in CBD oil.
+Since cats can’t stand feeling dirty or wet, they will clean the tincture off their paws.
+Just realize that this is the last resort as some of the oil will not be consumed, and your floors will probably get a little bit dirty in the process.

 Many CBD products come in the form of a chewable tablet that your cat can easily much down along with his food or as a treat.
 Again, the willingness of Kitty to consume the capsule will be case by case from one cat to another.
 Some will love the capsules, while others will turn up their noses and reject your attempts.